-James Harden, shooting guard for the Houston Rockets, is having a season that is unparalleled by many in the game.
-His 2014-15 regular season stats have him averaging out at 27.4 points per game, and he’s trailing just behind John Wall (WSH) for most assists in the NBA, at 7.8 per game.
+James Harden, the shooting guard for the Houston Rockets, is having a season that is unparalleled by many in the game.
+His 2014-15 regular season stats have him averaging out at 27.4 points per game.
+He’s also trailing just behind John Wall (WSH) for most assists in the NBA, at 7.8 per game.
 Another thing about Harden that’s unparalleled by others in the NBA?
 His glorious, ZZ Top-worthy beard.
 Harden’s fantastic facial hair is just one of the reasons that Houston commercial photographer Robert Seale has been dreaming about shooting his portrait for a long time.

-A few months ago, Robert got the call he’s been waiting for from Sports Illustrated—to photograph James Harden for the cover.
+A few months ago, Robert got the call he’d been waiting for from Sports Illustrated—to photograph James Harden for the cover.
 The catch?
-With Harden’s tight schedule, SI’s editor asked if Robert could put together something with the iconic Houston skyline … with only about 24-hours notice.
+With Harden’s tight schedule, SI’s editor asked if Robert could put together something with the iconic Houston skyline … with only about 24 hours’ notice.
 Needless to say, Robert knocked it out of the park.
 Check out the final shots, which appeared in the February 23 issue of SI, below:

-Robert’s knowledge and experience shooting in Houston was invaluable for the shoot, especially since he had to secure a skyline location in less than a day.
+Robert’s knowledge and experience shooting in Houston were invaluable for the shoot, especially since he had to secure a skyline location in less than a day.

 I suggested a view from the traditional western side … there are great spots along Allen Parkway and Memorial Drive where the buildings separate and line up well.
 Yes, it’s been done, but it really is a great angle.
 (Sidebar: I may sound like a homer, but Houston’s western skyline is among the best I’ve seen in the world—right up there with Dallas, Chicago, Shanghai and Doha in the manner that the skyscrapers line up and separate in a photograph.
 It’s the result of a late ’70s—early ’80s skyscraper building boom that hasn’t been matched in the US since.)